snototter/remass/README.md

 # reMarkable Assistant
-A curses-based TUI enabling customization (screens &amp; templates) and export (PDF &amp; PNG) for my reMarkable e-ink tablet.
+A curses-based TUI enabling customization (screens &amp; templates) and export (PDF &amp; PNG) for reMarkable e-ink tablets.

 ## Disclaimer
 This is not an official reMarkable product, and I am not affiliated with reMarkable AS in any way.